 Hal Ashby’s 1971 black comedy about the strange friendship that forms between a young man and an old woman became a beloved movie after its release, playing on college campuses and in art-house theaters before really breaking out on VHS.
 It’s amazing to consider how a movie that was basically ignored when it was released would be on most lists of the best comedies of all time just a generation later.

 Look, a really old movie!
-The fact is that there aren’t many true classics on any streaming service, and when you get a chance to watch a movie with Cary Grant and Rosalind Russell from before World War II, you should take it.
+The fact is there aren’t many true classics on any streaming service, and when you get a chance to watch a movie with Cary Grant and Rosalind Russell from before World War II, you should take it.
 This is one of the most delightful and influential comedies ever made, a Howard Hawks masterpiece about a reporter doing one last story with his ex-wife and (maybe) winning her back in the process.

-Andy Samberg’s first time headlining a comedy didn’t make much money or get much attention when it was released, but as Lonely Island grew in fame so did this film’s rep. Samberg stars as a stuntman who tries to raise money to save the life of his irascible father, played by Ian McShane, and maybe even win his love too.
+Andy Samberg’s first time headlining a comedy didn’t make much money or get much attention when it was released, but as the Lonely Island grew in fame so did this film’s rep. Samberg stars as a stuntman who tries to raise money to save the life of his irascible father, played by Ian McShane, and maybe even win his love, too.
 It’s a goofy, funny film that has held up remarkably well.

-Jay and Mark Duplass, known more for their acting and producing, actually directed this quirky comedy starring Jason Segel and Ed Helms as very different brothers.
+Jay and Mark Duplass, known more for their acting and producing, directed this quirky comedy starring Jason Segel and Ed Helms as two very different brothers.
 Segel plays Jeff, who kind of just goes wherever the day takes him, while Helms plays Pat, a businessman with a marriage that’s falling apart.
 It’s an unassuming, gentle little comedy about characters having one of the more unusual days of their lives.

-Planes, Trains, and Automobiles
+*Planes, Trains & Automobiles

 William Wyler directed this swooning classic rom-com starring Gregory Peck and Audrey Hepburn in two of their most defining roles.
-Hepburn plays a princess who goes out on her own Rome and runs into a reporter played by Peck.
-Not only do they have stunning chemistry against a gorgeous backdrop, but Hepburn was so charismatic here that she won the Oscar for Best Actress.
+Hepburn plays a princess who goes out on her own in Rome and runs into a reporter played by Peck.
+Not only do they have stunning chemistry against a gorgeous backdrop, but Hepburn is so charismatic here that she won the Oscar for Best Actress.

 Craig Johnson directed this dramedy about fraternal twins played wonderfully by Bill Hader and Kristen Wiig that won the Screenwriting Award at Sundance in 2014.
 Hader plays Milo, a suicidal young man — yes, it’s mostly a comedy — who goes to live with his sister after an attempt.
 Wiig and Hader have wonderful chemistry as siblings, making their dynamic completely believable.
 It’s also got one of the best lip-sync scenes ever.

-Throw Momma From the Train
+*Throw Momma from the Train

 Danny DeVito directed this beloved riff on Strangers on a Train, and also stars as a schlub who has a problem in his awful mother, played unforgettably by Anne Ramsey.
 Billy Crystal plays the guy who agrees to perform the titular act of DeVito’s character will help similarly with his ex-wife.